google/brain-tokyo-workshop/es-clip/README.md

 </p>

 This is the code for our work "Modern Evolution Strategies for Creativity: Fitting Concrete Images and Abstract Concepts".
-For more information, please refer to <https://es-clip.github.io/>
+For more information, please refer to <https://es-clip.github.io/>.

+**Update**: Please scroll down for a section discribing community works.

 ## Requirements